The river of grass: unveiling the subtropical wilderness

 Understanding the distinct biological zones

-Hardwood hammocks rise from the wetlands like islands, supporting tropical trees and providing dry ground for terrestrial mammals like the elusive Florida panther and black bear.
+Hardwood hammocks rise from the wetlands like islands, supporting tropical trees and providing dry ground for rare terrestrial mammals like the elusive Florida panther and black bear.

 Essential preparations for a safe expedition

-- High-strength insect repellent application
+- DEET-based insect repellent

-- Polarized sunglasses for water visibility
+- Polarized sunglasses for glare reduction

-- Waterproof footwear for muddy trails
+- Waterproof hiking boots for muddy trails

 Mastering the art of nature photography